DePauw Athletic Hall of Fame By-Laws

 Greencastle, IN 46135-0037

-A charter class of 25 may be inducted in the first year.
+A charter class of no more than 25 members was inducted in the first year.
 In subsequent years, the number of inductees shall not exceed six.
 In selecting those to be inducted, consideration shall at all times be given to representation of all varsity sports and of all eligible DePauw student generations.

 The Board of Directors of the DePauw Athletic Hall of Fame shall establish nomination and selection schedules, types of awards, presentation procedures and the permanent display of inducted honorees.